Michael P. Rogan

 - ViroPharma Inc. in its $4.2 billion acquisition by Shire Pharmaceuticals Holdings Ireland Limited.

 Mr. Rogan repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business, The Best Lawyers in America and IFLR1000.
-He also was featured as a “Dealmaker in the Spotlight” in the June 2010 issue of The American Lawyer, which highlighted his advice on significant deals in the energy sector.
+He also was included in Chambers Global: The World’s Leading Lawyers in Business 2014.
+Mr. Rogan was featured as a “Dealmaker in the Spotlight” in the June 2010 issue of The American Lawyer, which highlighted his advice on significant deals in the energy sector.

 J.D., University of Connecticut, 1974